Eliana Papadakis Named 2010 WOMAN ONE Award Recipient

 A tireless volunteer in community service, Papadakis served on the boards of the Philadelphia Foundation, which manages $200 million in assets entrusted for philanthropic purposes; Carelift International, a non-profit organization dedicated to improving global health; and the American Red Cross, Southern Pennsylvania Chapter.
 She was also a member of the Divas Committee of the Opera Company of Philadelphia, which raises funds through educational and social activities.

-“Our 2010 selection of Eliana Papadakis as WOMAN ONE is a wonderful continuation of a tradition of choosing women who have distinguished themselves through their commitment to humanity,” said Yeakel.
+“Our 2010 selection of Eliana Papadakis as Woman One is a wonderful continuation of a tradition of choosing women who have distinguished themselves with their commitment to humanity,” said Yeakel.
 “She is an example-setter to be admired.”

 Funds raised by the event support medical school scholarships for talented minority women who plan to become physicians in medically underserved communities.
 This year’s scholarship recipients are Donyell Doram and Carla Zeballos, Drexel University College of Medicine class of 2013.

 Donyell Doram is a biotechnology and biochemistry graduate of Rutgers University.
 She has a passion for community service and has volunteered with outreach programs to encourage high school girls to pursue careers in science, engineering and math.
 Carla Zeballos is a graduate the University of Virginia, where she was an active student leader.
-She has volunteered as a mentor and Spanish language interpreter in her home country of Bolivia, and is involved in the Latino Medical Students Association at the College of Medicine.
-She plans to pursue a career in Pediatric Cardiology.
+She has volunteered as a mentor and Spanish language interpreter in her home country of Bolivia, and is involved in the Latino Medical Students Association at Drexel University College of Medicine.
+She plans to pursue a career in pediatric cardiology.